ray-project/ray/doc/source/serve_in_depth.rst

 ==============

 This page dives into features and topics around Ray Serve.
-It is designed to help you understand how to work with Serve.
+It is designed to help you understand how to work with Serve API and the internal.

 Architecture
 ------------
-Serve's architecture it horitizontally scalable.
+Serve's architecture it horizontally scalable.
 It has three independent tiers:

 1. HTTP gateway servers that proxy the incoming requests to backend services.
 2. Programmable load balancers to route requests to different workers.